bakana808/octogon-tool/README.md

 HTML templates are located in `templates/`, which are rendered using Jinja2 when serving overlays.
 SCSS files are used for styling, and can be found in `style/`.
 These files are rendered automatically when they are modified.

+## credits

+BG from the screenshot: [link](https://dangerdrop.tumblr.com/post/165399672305/%E6%9A%81-akatsuki-%E9%9F%BF-hibiki)

+Server made with `flask`
+GUI made with `pyqt5`
+HTML templating made with `jinja2`
+SCSS compiling made with `scss`

+and also, some GraphQL had to be written to interface with smash.gg's API.